omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 the "`${( <condition> )?string}`" string (will replace "`<condition>`"), and evaluate as such.
 An example will be provided later.

-All property file entries are available as template variables too.
+All property file entries are available as template variables, too.
 Also, most property values may refer to other property values or template variables, using the `${name}` syntax.

 ==== XSWT Forms

-An XSWT form is defined in an XML file with a root element `<xswt>`.
+An XSWT form is defined in an XML file with the root element `<xswt>`.
 Some XSWT specific elements and attributes (`import` and `package` declarations, `id` and `class` attributes to name a few) are defined in the `http://sweet_swt.sf.net/xswt` XML namespace (we use the `x` namespace prefix here).

-Controls that can be used in XSWT are instantiated by an element with same name as the control (but staring with lowercase).
+Controls that can be used in XSWT are instantiated by an element with same name as the control (but starting with lowercase).

 Controls and classes used in an XSWT file must be imported before they can be used.

     <xswt xmlns:x="http://sweet_swt.sf.net/xswt">
       <x:import>